University Club of Chicago

 The University Club of Chicago is a private social club located at 76 East Monroe Street at the corner of Michigan Avenue & Monroe Street in downtown Chicago, Illinois.
 It received its charter in 1887, when a group of college friends, principally alumni of Harvard, Yale, and Princeton, founded the club hoping to further their collegial ties and enjoy intellectual pursuits.

+The club operates under laws for 501(c)(7) Social and Recreation Clubs; in 2024 it claimed total revenue of $32,845,428 and total assets of $44,272,256.
+The University Club Foundation at the same address is a 501(c)(3) Public Charity.
+In 2025 it claimed total revenue of $637,977, total giving of $405,683, and total assets of $3,750,468.

 History

-Though officially chartered in 1887 by university graduates for "the promotion of literature and art, by establishing and maintaining a library, reading room and gallery of art, and by such other means as shall be expedient and proper for such purposes", the University Club of Chicago's history begins in 1885 when a group of Harvard men formed an association of college alumni in a similar fashion to the University Club of New York.
-The primary requirement of admission remains a college or university degree.
-The club currently maintains a membership of about 2,200.
+It was officially chartered in 1887 by university graduates for "the promotion of literature and art, by establishing and maintaining a library, reading room and gallery of art, and by such other means as shall be expedient and proper for such purposes."
+The University Club of Chicago's history began in 1885 when a group of Harvard men formed an association of college alumni in a similar fashion to the University Club of New York.